stclib/STC/docs/coroutine_api.md

 <!--{%endraw%}-->
 </details>

-#### Coroutines objects allocated on the heap
+#### Coroutines frames allocated on the heap

 Sometimes the call-tree is dynamic or more complex, then we can dynamically allocate the coroutine frames before they are awaited.
 This is somewhat more general and simpler, but requires heap allocation.
-Note that the coroutine frames are now freed at the end of the coroutine functions (after any cleanup after cco_async {}).
+Note that the coroutine frames are now freed at the end of the coroutine functions, i.e. after cco_async {} scope.
 Example is based on the previous, but also shows how to use the env field in `cco_fiber` to return a value from the coroutine call/await: